How could Proof of Work blockchains change our cities?

 A challenge or opportunity?

-On its face, the energy consumption of a 'proof of work' system like Bitcoin may seem like an inherent problem, but complex problems require looking at the entire system.
+On its face, the energy consumption of a 'proof of work' system like Bitcoin may seem an inherent problem, but complex problems require looking at the entire system.
+Though somewhat counterintuitive, it could be the keystone to a solution.

 A new building built on an old foundation risks collapse.
-Similarly, the foundations our cities are built on need amendment to avoid societal collapse.
+Similarly, our cities' foundations need an amendment to avoid societal collapse.
 We know we must build our future on renewable energy.
 Blockchain technology may have a role in disrupting the foundational layer of our money and our infrastructure.
 It could be part of the complex solution to a sustainable future by improving the economics of renewable energy infrastructure and fixing misallocated resources.
 Still, those are only some of the many opportunities.

 Time will tell how the compounding changes we collectively face will change our cities.
 The effects of a decentralized internet, global digital assets, energy storage, autonomous electric transportation, and the ability to create value from anywhere will change our cities exponentially faster than they were built.